Steroid medicines (sometimes referred to as corticosteroids) are man-made versions of steroid hormones produced by the

 What is the dose?

 This will vary with individual steroids and with the condition for which they are prescribed.
 For short courses, usually a relatively high dose is prescribed each day, for a few days or a week or so, and then stopped abruptly at the end of the course.
 If taken for more than three weeks, the dose will need to be tailed off gradually.

-For those who have to take steroids for a longer time, a common treatment plan is to start with a high dose to control symptoms.
+For those who have to take oral steroids for a longer time, a common treatment plan is to start with a high dose to control symptoms.
 Often the dose is then slowly reduced to a lower daily dose that keeps symptoms away.
 The length of treatment can vary, depending on the disease.
 Sometimes the steroid treatment is gradually stopped if the condition improves.
 However, steroids are needed for life for some conditions, as symptoms return if the steroids are stopped.

 When do I take it?

 Your pharmacist will give you exact instructions.
 It will depend on which steroid you take, and what it is for.
 Mostly steroids are taken first thing in the morning, with food.

-Side-effects are more likely to occur if you take a long course of steroids (more than 2-3 months), or if you take short courses repeatedly.
+Side-effects are more likely to occur if you take a long course of oral steroids (more than 2-3 months), or if you take short courses repeatedly.

 The higher the dose, the greater the risk of side-effects.
 This is why if you take steroids for long periods of time then your medical professionals will try to use the lowest possible dose which controls symptoms is aimed for if you need steroids long-term.
 Some diseases need a higher dose than others to control symptoms.
 Even for the same disease, the dose needed often varies from person to person.

-For many diseases, the benefits of taking steroids usually outweigh the side-effects.
+For many diseases, the benefits of taking oral steroids usually outweigh the side-effects.
 However, side-effects can sometimes be troublesome.
 You should read the information leaflet that comes with your medicine packet for a full list of possible side-effects.
 The main possible side-effects include the following: